dubinsky/dubinsky/notes/Publishing/Site Publisher.md

 ## TODO

+- Group backlinks by alias (like mentions in the old collector)?
+- clean up, modularize and modernize the CSS (and layout)
 - Markup/Content split: do I need it?
 Store/Collection split.
-- Group backlinks by alias (like mentions in the old collector)?
-- TEI raw
 - collection aliases: Cloudflare Worker (see Design)
 - sort the pages in transclusion order, extract sections and blocks,  transclude, and style the transclusions;
 - handle categories; they can be wiki links?!
 - auto-create category pages
 - auto-create tag pages
 - package the CLI
-- publish site into a bucket
+- decided not to bother with serving raw TEI with licenisng/source information stamped on them until someone asks

 ##   Further Research